willnode/engine4-src/manual/physics.md

 + `Raycast`
 + `Collision Callback`

-Where the physics engine is lack of:
+Where the physics engine is currently lack of:
 + `Convex and concave shapes`
 + `Character controller`
 + `Joints`